Fraser Valley Premier

 COACHING APPLICATION REQUESTS

 In 2014 the BC Soccer Premier League awarded Preston GM Langley FC a franchise in their league.
 Christened Fraser Valley Premier, our boys and girls BCSPL teams have gone on to achieve great things, including provincial championships.
-The teams are comprised of male and female players from throughout the Fraser Valley including Langley, Abbotsford, Mission, and Chilliwack.
+The teams are comprised of male and female players from throughout the Fraser Valley including Langley, Aldergrove, Abbotsford, and Chilliwack.
 These players train incredibly hard to participate in the BCSPL as well as in local, national, and international tournaments.

 What is the EA Sports BC Soccer Premier League (BCSPL)?